-Throughout the year, students and teachers attend assemblies which include activities from within the school and from outside the school.
-Each class prepares an assembly presentation and awards and achievement recognitions are also acknowledged during these assemblies.
+Throughout the year, students and teachers attend Parent Engagement Eventswhich include activities from within the school and from outside the school.
+These could be events such as assemblies, Open House Events, Entry/Exit Points and presentations, awards and achievement recognitions are also acknowledged during events.
 Proper conduct and decorum is expected at all assemblies.
-Parents will be invited to assemblies in advance whenever appropriate to their child.
+Parents will be invited to attend in advance whenever appropriate to their child.